 LAStheatre in association with Bath Spa Productions present

 In Spring 2019, LAStheatre created the very first adaptation of Kiran Millwood Hargrave’s award-winning novel ‘The Girl of Ink and Stars’.
 The show, adapted and directed by Barra Collins, opened to full houses at the egg, Theatre Royal Bath.
 Audiences called the production “ambitious”, “beautiful”, “compelling” and “visually and physically stunning”.
-We are currently seeking co-producers for a continued life for this project.

 “They say the day the Governor arrived, the ravens did too.
 All the smaller birds flew backwards into the sea, and that is why there are no songbirds on the island of Joya.
 Only huge, ragged ravens.”